 Store leftovers in a covered container on the counter or in the fridge.
-For longer storage, I like to wrap individual slices in plastic wrap, place in a covered container and freeze for up to 3 months.
+For longer storage, I like to wrap individual slices in plastic wrap, place them in an airtight container and freeze them for up to 3 months.
 For more information, see The Best Way to Store Any Cake.

 Gluten-free Spiced Applesauce Cake

-- 3/4 cup Golden Monkfruit sweetener or coconut sugar or brown sugar
+- ¾ cup brown sugar or coconut sugar or Golden Monkfruit sweetener

 - 2 large eggs, at room temperature

 - 2 cups unsweetened applesauce

 - ⅔ cup dried cranberries

 - 1 medium apple, peeled, cored and thinly sliced for decorating the top of the cake